colelawrence/decipad/apps/docs/docs/organising-your-data/tables.md

 ## Columns as expressions

-Instead of manually inputting values, you can base your column off of other columns:
+Instead of manually inputting values, each column's cell can be based on the outputs of other cells:

 ```deci live
 MyTable = {